c-o-pr/ddrescue-helper/README.md

 **Usability**

+- [ ] ADD Check for <file> to <file> if destination is directory and reuse file name.
 - [ ] ADD auto unmount of destination drive and help with removal of stale fstab entires for the destination after copy is complete.
 - [ ] ADD /dev/ specific fstab entries to prevent automount; including adding and removal without a corresponding drive present.
-- [ ] ADD help for changing volume LABELs and partition/volume UUIDs.
+- [ ] ADD help for changing volume LABELs and partition/volume UUIDs
-- [ ] ADD
+/System/Library/Filesystems/TYPE.fs/Contents/Resources/TYPE.util -s rdisk21s10
+No "/dev", -s to set new random UUID
 - [ ] ADD Only auto unmount for copy not scan ?? maybe not
 - [ ] ADD Save the ddrecue work summaries for each run so that progress can be re-examined.
 - [ ] ADD Input a list of files to copy (source).